-Chrissy Teigen Posts Naked Photo Backstage To Promote Sports Illustrated
+Chrissy Teigen Posts Naked Photo Backstage To Promote ‘Sports Illustrated’

 A post shared by chrissy teigen (@chrissyteigen) on

-Teigen wore a pair of red, heart-shaped tassels over her breasts and a red, Brian Lichtenberg fur coat.
+Teigen wore a pair of red, heart-shaped tassels over her breasts and a red Brian Lichtenberg fur coat.

 The supermodel posed with some fun props and candy.